manojnaidu619/Whatsupp-SSH/readme.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/2318vtr78kp5ivvkonaw.png)

-* Now, One final thing needs to be added.
+* One final thing needs to be added.
 We will see that later...

 **Step-2** Configure port on the server/ computer.